Position: Principal Investigator, Assistant Professor.

 Pronouns: She/her.

-About: Bridget grew up right outside of Philadelphia in the suburbs of Medford New Jersey.
-She stayed in South Jersey to attend Rowan University, and in 2020 received her B.S. in Translational Biomedical Science.
+About: Bridget grew up right outside of Philadelphia in the suburbs of Medford, New Jersey.
+She stayed in South Jersey to attend Rowan University and, in 2020, received her B.S. in Translational Biomedical Science.
 At Rowan, Bridget began her neuroscience research journey in Dr. Ileana Soto-Reye’s laboratory, where she investigated cerebellar postnatal microglia development impairment and neurodegeneration in Niemann-Pick disease type C. Bridget is currently a PhD Candidate in the Blanco-Suarez laboratory where she is investigating how astrocytes regulate region-specific changes in AMPAR subunit composition immediately after ischemic stroke, and how that relates to neuronal vulnerability to excitotoxicity.
-Bridget is the self-appointed party and décor coordinator of the lab, with hopefully new and creative holiday lab door decorations to come this year!
-Outside of the lab she loves going to concerts , trying new restaurants around the city, and thrifting!
+Bridget is the self-appointed party and décor coordinator of the lab.
+Outside of the lab, she loves going to concerts, trying new restaurants around the city, and thrifting!

 Position: Ph.D. student (Biomedical Sciences Ph.D. program, Neuroscience).